 Art directors will be the ones who are responsible for approving the concepts.
 If some elements still need improvement, they would ask the creative team to revise them until the concepts match the project’s plans.

-Job opportunity for creative directors and art directors
+Job opportunity for creative directors VS art directors

 Creative directors and art directors are high-level managerial positions.
 Many creative companies require their skills to organise the creative process.
 It’s an excellent opportunity to step up a career and become a creative director or art director.